 Non-business students may be eligible to apply to our programs if there is a solid academic rationale and they meet the minimum eligibility requirements.

-International Programs has a priority deadline for study abroad applications.
-For priority consideration, you should submit a complete study abroad application by the stated priority deadline.
-Each program has its own priority deadline for each term.
-After the priority deadline, you can submit applications for programs with space available.
+The deadline for summer study abroad applications varies by program.
+See the program pages for details.
+March 1 is the deadline for fall programs and the priority deadline for spring programs.
+After the priority deadline, you can submit applications for spring programs with space available.
 These applications will be reviewed on a rolling basis until the final deadline or until the program fills.
-In some cases, the priority and final deadlines may be the same date.
 More details about the application deadlines, including specific dates and available spaces, can be found on the Apply to Study Abroad webpage.

 There are limited spaces available with our partner institutions, and admission may be competitive.
 Applications are reviewed for the academic preparedness, rationale, intellectual curiosity, personal maturity, and social flexibility necessary for a successful study abroad experience.
 The primary selection criteria is demonstrated interest and rationale for the top choice program, contribution and involvement, and academics.
 More details about the review process can be found on our Study Abroad Application Process webpage.